About the Fellowship

 We seek to build and support a diverse cohort of individuals from a wide range of sectors, including the public sector, private sector and civil society.
 We also expect to include artists and academics.
 We are seeking the best candidates, regardless of their sector or organizational affiliation (and we expect that some Fellows may not be affiliated with any institution or organization).

 Are government officials able to participate in the program?

 No. While this program is open to individuals who work in the government sector, current government officials in an elective or appointive public office are not eligible to be Fellows.

 Where do the Fellows need to live?
 Do they need to move somewhere to be a fellow?

-This is not a residential fellowship program, but Fellows should live and work in one of the regions where Ford operates (outlined in the “About the Fellowship” section).
+This is not a residential fellowship program, but Fellows should live and/or work in one of the participating Ford regions (outlined in the “About the Fellowship” section).